The Pentagon: Layout and facilities

+The former hot dog stand nicknamed Cafe Ground Zero in the Pentagon's center courtyard.

 History

 Background

 The main Navy Building (foreground) and the Munitions Building were temporary structures built during World War I on the National Mall.
 The Department of War was headquartered in the Munitions Building for several years before moving into the Pentagon.

 Until the Pentagon was built, the United States Department of War was headquartered in the Munitions Building, a temporary structure erected during World War I along Constitution Avenue on the National Mall.
 The War Department, which was a civilian agency created to administer the U.S. Army, was spread out in additional temporary buildings on the National Mall, as well as dozens of other buildings in Washington, D.C., Maryland and Virginia.
 In the late 1930s, during the Great Depression and federal construction program, a new War Department Building was constructed at 21st and C Streets in Foggy Bottom but, upon completion, the new building did not solve the department's space problem.
 It became the headquarters of the Department of State.

 When World War II broke out in Europe in 1939, the War Department rapidly expanded to deal with current issues and in anticipation that the United States would be drawn into the conflict.
 Secretary of War Henry L. Stimson found the situation unacceptable, with the Munitions Building overcrowded and department offices spread out in additional sites.

 Stimson told U.S. president Franklin D. Roosevelt in May 1941 that the War Department needed additional space.
 On 17 July 1941, a congressional hearing took place, organized by Representative Clifton Woodrum (D-VA), regarding proposals for new War Department buildings.
 Woodrum pressed Brigadier General Eugene Reybold, who represented the War Department at the hearing, for an "overall solution" to the department's "space problem", rather than building yet more temporary buildings.
 Reybold agreed to report back to Congress within five days.
 The War Department called upon its construction chief, General Brehon Somervell, to come up with a plan.